Golden Square (Iraq): Details

 The Golden Square included the four most important leaders of the "Circle of Seven".
-The Circle of Seven was a group of Sunni Arab nationalist military officers who were greatly influenced by German Ambassador Fritz Grobba and, in turn, greatly influenced politics in Iraq during the 1930s and early 1940s.
+The Circle of Seven was a group of Sunni Arab nationalist military officers who were greatly influenced by Italian and German emissaries, including German Ambassador Fritz Grobba, in turn, greatly influenced politics in Iraq during the 1930s and early 1940s.

 Members

 The members of the Golden Square were Colonel Salah al-Din al-Sabbagh, Colonel Kamil Shabib, Colonel Fahmi Said, and Colonel Mahmud Salman.
 During the Anglo-Iraqi War, the four members of the Golden Square commanded units located in the Baghdad area.
 Salah ad-Din al-Sabbagh was commander of the Iraqi 3rd Infantry Division.
 Kamal Shabib commanded the 1st Infantry Division.
 Fahmi Said commanded the Independent Mechanized Brigade.
 Mahmud Salman, the one non-Army officer, was the chief of the Air Force.

 The members of the Golden Square were virulently anti-British.
 In time, these men represented real power as successive Iraqi governments sought the support of the military for survival.
-The members of the Golden Square looked to Nazi Germany to support them and, for his part, Grobba enthusiastically encouraged them to do so.
+The members of the Golden Square looked to Fascist Italy and Nazi Germany to support them and, for his part, Grobba enthusiastically encouraged them to do so, as did Italian ambassadors.